athoune/Debugd/README.md

 Debugd
 ======

-For now, it's a broadcast tool for clients connected with telnet
+For now, it's a broadcast tool for simple TCP clients

 Test
 ----

 	application:start(debugd).

-Connect with some telnet
+Connect with the client

-	telnet localhost 4807
+	./client.py localhost 4807

 Back to erlang